 Major modifications to an original firearm which would spoil its historical value will disqualify its use in MLAIC competitions.
 If an original has major modifications (i.e., relining or replacement of the barrel or replacement of the stock) the firearm may be shot in the reproduction class, provided it has not been declared as an original prior to the competition.
+Refreshment of rifling is permitted for any type of civilian firearms, whereas there is no limitation to the calibre when re-rifling.

 Original firearms with new or relined barrels must be declared as "reproductions" prior to inspections.
 If declared as an original and found to be a reproduction due to these modifications, the firearm shall be disqualified.
 The cut-off date for original versus reproduction firearms is the 31st of December 1899.